antongorodezkiy/pdf-light-viewer/readme.txt

 3. PDF Import Page

 == Changelog ==

+= 1.1.6 - 2015-11-22 =
+* Improvements for lazy loading pages
+* Enabled zoom for fullscreen mode
+* Improvements to detect GhosScript installation on Unix-like systems
+* Improvements for settings page

 = 1.1.5 - 2015-09-03 =
 * Fixes for compability with themes/plugins which are using humanmade/Custom-Meta-Boxes